-The technique consists largely of controlled massage procedures, many of which, through their relaxing effects, help the animal to learn new and more appropriate behaviors more easily.
+The technique consists of specific, controlled, massage procedures that, through their relaxing effects, help the animal to learn new and more appropriate behaviors more easily.

 It is important that you are personally relaxed, and the easiest way to achieve this is by controlled deep breathing.
 In this way, you do not communicate tension to the animal.
-When you are tense, it is impossible to apply the “touches” properly because in effect, TTouch® involves a partnership between you and your pet.
+When you are tense, it is impossible to apply the “touches” properly because, in effect, TTouch® involves a partnership between you and your pet.
 Every animal varies and the right pressure for one may not be the same for another.
 This is part of the skill of the therapist.
-Practice with a friend in order to get feedback as to whether you are generating the right feel.
-Remember the “touches” have to be repeated several times over different parts of the body.
+Practice with a friend to get feedback about whether you are generating the right feel.
+Remember the “touches” must be repeated several times over different parts of the body.

 Are there many different TTouches®?

-A further modification of this circular motion is the Abalone, also used to calm anxious and excitable animals.
-The full hand is placed in contact with the animal and moved in a one and a quarter circle but the stroke ends with a reverse action.
+A further modification of this circular motion is the “Abalone”, also used to calm anxious and excitable animals.
+The full hand is placed in contact with the animal and moved in a circle, one-and-a-quarter rotations, but the stroke ends with a reverse action.

 Other techniques include ear and mouth work, again endeavoring to calm and relax the animal.

-Will it help if I try to employ some of these techniques?
+Will it help if I try some of these techniques?

-How can I find out more information about TTouch®?
+How can I find more information about TTouch®?

-Linda Tellington-Jones’ website, ttouch.com, gives further information about TTouch®
+Linda Tellington-Jones’ website, www.ttouch.com, gives further information about TTouch®.